rgmyr/litholog/README.md

 ### Overview

-`graphiclog` is a package-level extension of [striplog](https://github.com/agile-geoscience/striplog), with an API and additional features that are geared toward facilitating machine learning experiments and quantitative analysis of stratigraphic log datasets.
+`litholog` is a package-level extension of [striplog](https://github.com/agile-geoscience/striplog), with an API and additional features that are geared toward facilitating machine learning experiments and quantitative analysis of stratigraphic log datasets.

 ### Data Structures